swiftlang/swift-evolution/proposals/NNNN-enforce-exclusive-access-to-memory.md

 This rule should be enforced as strongly as possible, depending on what sort of variable it is:

-* Local variables, inout arguments, and struct properties can generally enforce the rule statically.
+* Local variables, inout parameters, and struct properties can generally enforce the rule statically.
 The compiler can analyze all the accesses to the variable and emit an error if it sees any conflicts.